 Tom Hicks Law is a small firm that specializes in water issues.
 Priding ourselves on creative, out-of-the-box thinking, we have developed and work with a suite of innovative legal tools to help our clients resolve their water supply problems or opportunities.

-Cannabis Waste Discharge Order: On August 13, 2015, the North Coast Regional Water Quality Board took the lead among the nine Regional Water Quality Boards in California by passing Order No. 2015-0023, “Waiver of Waste Discharge Requirements and General Water Quality Certification for Discharges of Waste Resulting from Cannabis Cultivation and Associated Activities or Operations with Similar Environmental Effects In the North Coast Region.”
+Cannabis Waste Water Discharge Order: On August 13, 2015, the North Coast Regional Water Quality Board took the lead among the nine Regional Water Quality Boards in California by passing Order No. 2015-0023, “Waiver of Waste Discharge Requirements and General Water Quality Certification for Discharges of Waste Resulting from Cannabis Cultivation and Associated Activities or Operations with Similar Environmental Effects In the North Coast Region.”
 While the North Coast Board was the first (followed by the Central Valley Board in early October) all nine of the Boards are mandated to promulgate Cannabis Regulations under new laws passed by the Governor.
 Read more…

 Tiered Rates Case: Tom speaks to CBS San Francisco Bay Area Reporter Mark Kelly about the California appeals court’s decision to strike down tiered water rates.
 At least two-thirds of the state’s water utilities use tiered rates, charging more per unit for heavy water users to encourage conservation.
 Read more…